 const state2 = update(state1, { $push: ['y'] }); // ['x', 'y']

-This is a more interesting example.
-If you want to remove an element from an array, you need to know what to remove.
-This means that each item in the collection must have an identifier.
-We can use good old-fashioned filtering to delete something.
+It is a more curious example.
+If you want to remove an element from an array, you should know what to remove.
+It means that each item in the collection must have an identifier.
+We can use good old-fashioned filtering to delete something:

 const newItems = items.filter((item) => item.id !== id);